Connecting to a new IP camera

 4. Save and Test: Click 'Save' and then 'Test' to make sure the stream is working.

-Whether your camera supports ONVIF or you need to manually configure it using RTSP, Web Camera Pro provides a robust solution for setting up and managing your video surveillance needs.
+Whether your camera supports ONVIF or you need to manually configure it using RTSP, SmartVision provides a robust solution for setting up and managing your video surveillance needs.
 Armed with the right information and tools, connecting to a new IP camera can be a straightforward and rewarding experience.

 CCTV Software